The 5 Best P90 Pickups for Your Guitar (2023)

 At first, P90 pickups remained in entry-level models, like Les Paul Junior and similar ones but by the end of the ‘60s, they completely vanished.
 There were some occasional comebacks for special edition models, meanwhile.

-Also, this pickup was popular among punk musicians both because of the tone and cheap design.
+Also, this pickup was popular among punk musicians both because of its tone and cheap design.
 However, the real comeback happened in the last two decades.

 Once again, you can get pretty much any Gibson guitar model with these pickups.
-Moreover, there is a huge offer of P90 pickups from outside companies, renowned pickup manufacturers.
+Moreover, there is a huge offer of P90 pickups from outside companies and renowned pickup manufacturers.
 Some of these pickups closely resemble the original tone, while modern variations are available as well.

 That’s our list of the top p90 pickups for your guitar.
 Keep in mind that there are many more P90 pickups on the market.
 They come with various design characteristics, with a distinctiveness that measures nuances.